Lyberta/Singularity/Human Brain.md

 This is where things like philosophy, human rights and serious science and engineering come into play.
 Again, depending on the level of development of the individual, this algorithm tries to weight the interests of all the parties involved and find a solution that minimizes loss.
 So this is where serious politics are being discussed in case of human relations and serious science and engineering when it comes to bending the world to your will.
 Of course, once you have the knowledge of how human brain really works, you view politics through the lens of science and engineering and just do a careful application of social engineering to achieve your goals.

+### Nietzsche was (almost) right

+Most notably, [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) has discovered all the same 3 algorithms and labeled them "camel", "lion" and "child".
+However, what he missed is that those algorithms are context-sensitive.
+One can be a "child" in an area of expertise they know a lot and a "camel" in an area of life they are just discovering.

 ## Levels of development

 The high-level algorithm of the brain is the [executive function](https://en.wikipedia.org/wiki/Executive_functions).
 Each person has a different algorithm and we can note the 4 stages of the complexity of the executive function.